mayorJAY/HolidayInfo/README.md

 # HolidayInfo

-HolidayInfo is an Application that fetches and displays the various holidays observed in different Countries in different years.
+HolidayInfo is an Application that fetches and displays the various holidays observed in different Countries and different years.
 The App makes use of the [M30 API](https://m3o.com/holidays/api).
 It contains a Login page, a Home page showing a list of Countries and a Holiday details page which is displayed when a country and year is selected.
 It is implemented using Clean Architecture, Model-View-ViewModel pattern (MVVM) and uses Modern Android Development pattern and libraries.
 Adequate Unit Tests were implemented in the codebase.

 ## Project Characteristics